mkromberg/link/docs/Discussion/HowDoesItWork.md

 * If .NET is available, Link uses a File System Watcher to monitor linked directories and immediately react to file creation, modification or deletion.

+### The Source of Link

+Link consists of a set of API functions which are loaded into the namespace `⎕SE.Link` when APL starts, from **$DYALOG/StartupSession/Link**.
+The user command file **$DYALOG/SALT/SPICE/Link.dyalog** provides access to the interactive user command covers that exist for most of the API functions.
+The code is included with installations of Dyalog version 18.1 or later, if you want to use Link with version 18.0 or pick Link up from GitHub, see the [installation instructions](/GettingStarted/Installation.md).

 ### The Crawler

 In a future version of Link, hopefully available during 2021, an optional and configurable [Crawler](/Crawler.md) will run in the background occasionally compare linked namespaces and directories using the same logic as [Link.Resync](/API/Link.Resync.md), and deal with anything that might have been missed by the automatic mechanisms.
 This will be especially useful if: